Illias-B22/titanbay-ae-task/README.md

 ## Grain

-I was careful about grain throughout particularly in two places where it's easy to get it wrong.
+Needed to be careful with the grain especially in two places where it was easy to get wrong.

 | Model | Grain | Decision |
 |---|---|---|